ecmnet/MAVGCL/README.md

 - Offline-mode: Import of key-figures from PX4Log/ULog (file or last log from device via WiFi)
 - Save and load of collected data
 - FrSky Taranis USB supported in SITL
-- Low latency MJPEG based video stream display based on [uv4l](http://www.linux-projects.org/modules/sections/index.php?op=viewarticle&artid=14) or other source (recording and replay in preparation)
+- Low latency MJPEG based video stream display based on [uv4l](http://www.linux-projects.org/modules/sections/index.php?op=viewarticle&artid=14) or any other source

 **Requirements:**

 - requires **Java 8** JRE
 - A companion running a serial-to-udp-proxy (either MAVComm or MAVROS, not required for PIXRacer)
-- Video streaming requires  [uv4l](http://www.linux-projects.org/modules/sections/index.php?op=viewarticle&artid=14) running on companion
+- Video streaming from the vehicle requires an mjpeg streaming service (e.g.  [uv4l](http://www.linux-projects.org/modules/sections/index.php?op=viewarticle&artid=14)) running on companion

 **Binaries:**